solitaire jezzball cinco travel coolpick

 The difficulty level parameter affects the layout of the deal just as much as the hand number.
 Hand number 14622 played at difficulty level 6 will be a different hand than 14622 played at any other difficulty level.
 So it is important to note both the hand number and the difficulty level if you want to recall a hand for later replay.

 The rules for scoring these hands are simple: if you explicitly specify the game number, the game will not be scored.
 This is to prevent someone from running up a big streak by playing the same game over and over again.
-If you select a random deal, however, but specify a difficulty level, it will check and see if that difficulty level is greater than or equal your current assigned difficulty level.
-If it is less than this value, the game will not be scored.
-If it is greater than or equal to that value, you will be given the option of having the game scored or ignored.
-It's up to you.
+If you select a random deal, however, but specify a difficulty level appropriate for your streak length in this variant (more below), you will have the option of having that game counted towards your streak.
+And then you also have to click the Streak option to have it count.

-What's this "assigned difficulty level" stuff?
-The game is currently scaled so that when your streak is small, you are automatically given somewhat easier games.
+Normal play is currently scaled so that when your streak is small, you are automatically given somewhat easier games.
 As your streak increases, the difficulty level will go up until at a streak of 50 you will be playing complete random deals (difficulty level 10).
+Here's the progression:

 Locate Card Function

 A series of buttons are provided at the bottom of the screen to allow you to easily spot where specific cards are hiding.
-For instance, clicking on the A button will locate all the aces, flashing them in a highlighted color.
+For instance, clicking on the A button will locate all the aces, flashing them several times.
 Obviously, any cards which are already up in the aces piles and covered by other cards will not be visible.
-See below for keyboard shortcuts.
+See below for keyboard shortcuts for finding cards.
+Note: the locate buttons go away on some smaller screens.

 Keyboard Play